Ernst Heinrich Weber

-Ernst Heinrich Weber (/ˈwɛbər, ˈveɪbər/; /de/; 24 June 1795 – 26 January 1878) was a German physician who is considered one of the founders of experimental psychology.
+Ernst Heinrich Weber (/ˈwɛbər, ˈveɪbər/; /de/; 24 June 1795 – 26 January 1878) was a German medical doctor who is considered one of the founders of experimental psychology.

 Ernst Weber was born into an academic background, with his father serving as a professor at the University of Wittenberg.
 Weber became a doctor, specializing in anatomy and physiology.
 Two of his younger brothers, Wilhelm and Eduard, were also influential in academia, both as scientists with one specializing in physics and the other in anatomy.
 Ernst became a lecturer and a professor at the University of Leipzig and stayed there until his retirement.

 Early life and education

 Ernst Heinrich Weber was born on 24 June 1795 in Wittenberg, Saxony, Holy Roman Empire.
 He was son to Michael Weber, a professor of theology at the University of Wittenberg.
 At a young age, Weber became interested in physics and the sciences after being heavily influenced by Ernst Chladni, a physicist often referred to as the “father of acoustics”.
 Weber completed secondary school at Meissen and began studying medicine at the University of Wittenberg in 1811.
 He went on to receive his MD in 1815 from the University of Halle.